 What’s more, other witnesses soon stepped forward.
 Jowers’ girlfriend, according to the Washington Post, claimed a few months later that she’d seen Jowers break down a rifle and hide it in his bar after the assassination.

 Unsurprisingly, Jowers’ claims caught the attention of the King family.
 Represented by William F. Pepper, one of James Earl Ray’s lawyers, the Kings brought a wrongful death suit against Jowers in 1999.
-According to the Independent, a jury in Memphis unanimously decided that Jowers had conspired to kill King alongside “others, including government agencies.”
+A jury in Memphis unanimously decided that Jowers had conspired to kill King alongside “others, including government agencies.”

 Jowers had not testified — he was too ill.
 And by that point, both Ray and Liberto had passed away.
 But the King family took the verdict as a victory.

-“This is the period at the end of the sentence,” Dexter King, Dr. King’s son, said after the trial, according to the Los Angeles Times.
+“This is the period at the end of the sentence,” Dexter King, Dr. King’s son, said after the trial.
 “So please, after today, we don’t want questions like, ‘Do you believe James Earl Ray killed your father?’
 I’ve been hearing that all my life.
 No, I don’t, and this is the end of it.”

 Other investigations, however, came to a very different conclusion.